hopegardenuk/hopegarden.uk/content/english/blog/240119-application.md

 ## 1.1 Tell us about your organisation's main purpose and activities*

-<small>* all answers maximum of 500 words unless otherwise stated</small>
+<small>* All answers maximum of 500 words unless otherwise stated</small>

 The organisation I am using to make the application is a [Community Interest Company](https://en.wikipedia.org/wiki/Community_interest_company) I set up called [Garden Wild Plants CIC](https://gardenwild.org.uk/).
 A couple of colleagues are co-directors, Martin Hayes (orchardist) and Daniel Richards (well-being), and they have helped with previous grant applications.

 Really, the CIC is a vehicle to make grant applications to promote community wildlife forest gardening and, just as importantly, to bring like-minded people together.
 There are 6 collaborators on the Hope Garden: Alex (garden designer), Audley (ex-gardener, therapist & climate activist), Beth (gardener and public relations), Denise (democracy advocate & community activist), Lindy (fundraiser).
 Garden Wild is a way to bring people together and make the grant application.

+## Answer

-> Garden Wild Plants is a Community Interest Company whose main purpose is to promote wildlife forest gardening in the context of community climate resilience.
+Garden Wild Plants is a Community Interest Company whose main purpose is to promote wildlife forest gardening in the context of community climate resilience.
 The CIC is a vehicle for accessing funding, coordinating collaborators and working with partner organisations.

+A forest garden works with nature to grow edible crops by emulating woodland edge, with self-sustaining nutrients and pest control and layers of mostly perennial plants.

+social, health, wildlife and economic benefits -- access is key